FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 5. Review the ObsLog tab - verify all expected files are present
 6. Click on **Configuration A** tab
 7. Inspect frame types in the data table
-8. Make any necessary edits to frame types or parameters
+8. Make any necessary edits to frame types
 9. Click **Save Tab**
-10. Choose filename: `keck_deimos_A.pypeit`
+10. Choose the location for the file.
+The file will be named `keck_deimos_A.pypeit`
 11. Click **Exit**

 Your setup is now ready!
 Run the reduction with: